-Are you wondering why your public costs are a black box and how you can change that to gain the insight you need to govern your Public Cloud spend properly?
+Are you wondering why your Public Cloud costs are a black box and how you can change that to gain the insight you need to govern your Public Cloud spend properly?

 Many companies rely on their financial reporting based on accountancy rules to manage their business.
 But accounting reporting or financial reporting does not fulfil the reporting needs of Business Management.